 Packing the Caravan

 Pack as lightly as possible.
 If there is only the two of you travelling you only need a small amount of crockery, cutlery, cooking utensils and kitchenware.
 Ladies, you will only need very casual clothing like shorts, t-shirts, yoga pants, a couple of casual dresses and a jacket for cooler mornings and nights.
 You won’t need dressy outfits, high heels and heaps of makeup or beauty products, because you won’t be going anywhere dressy (unless it’s to the Pub or local Sports Club for a counter meal).
+But do pack comfortable shoes that can take you anywhere.

 Take a change of linen and towels, in case you can’t get them laundered and take an extra blanket, because some nights do tend to get cold in the caravan.
 Pack a few books, magazines, cards or board games for entertainment.
 Also put some movies or TV shows on a hard-drive to watch on TV because reception can be dodgy in a lot of areas.
 Also buy yourself a 3G/4G portable WiFi modem so that you can keep in contact by email or messenger with family and friends.
 Most places have Telstra 3G/4G reception.